localgovdrupal/localgov_theme/README.md

-# LocalGov Drupal Theme
+# LocalGov Drupal Theme [DEPRECATED]

+Note: this theme is no longer actively supported.

+The recommended base theme for new sites is https://github.com/localgovdrupal/localgov_base

+## Description

-Feature rich base theme for LocalGov Drupal sites.
+This is a feature rich base theme for LocalGov Drupal, based on the Croydon theme 2020/21.

 ## Requirements